About the Online Archive

 The Online Archive is a unique and valuable resource for law firms, national advertisers, regulators, and non-profit organizations.
 The database of more than 6,000 decisions contains in-depth knowledge of important advertising issues to help attorneys provide insightful guidance to clients and give marketing professionals the information they need to avoid advertising substantiation problems.

-Authored by attorneys who are experts in advertising law and claim substantiation, decisions in the Online Archive cover topics such as:
+Authored by attorneys with extensive experience in advertising law and claim substantiation, decisions in the Online Archive cover topics such as:

 - Implied claims